 This Plan will also tie in nicely with the Route 9 Active Transportation Conceptual Design Plan, a similar study the CBP is funding to improve cycling and walking on Route 9 in Hastings-on-Hudson through Sleepy Hollow.

 The Steering Committee hired Nelson\Nygaard, an internationally renound transportation consulting firm, to undertake the work.
 The fee is $230,000.
-Another $20,000 is reserved for demonstration projects in the Spring of 2018.
+Another $20,000 is reserved for demonstration projects.

 Steering Committee members, thus far.